mr-manuel/venus-os_dbus-serialbattery_gui-v2/README.md

 ## How to open

-Open your browser and navigate to [http://venusos/gui-battery](http://venusos/gui-battery).
+Open your browser and navigate to [http://venus.local/gui-v2](http://venus.local/gui-v2) or whatever the IP address or hostname of your GX device is.